 The final repaints in to the 'Strathclyde Red' livery featured yellow doors and black SPT logos.

-The latest SPT Subway livery is Carmine and Cream, divided by an light orange stripe, and full orange ends on the driving cabs.
+Between 2006 & 2011 the SPT Subway livery was Carmine and Cream, divided by an light orange stripe, and full orange ends on the driving cabs.

 Some cars have also carried advertising liveries.
 In 1999 a train was given all over black vinyls promoting Morgan's Spiced Rum, and in 2004 another was given blue vinyls promoting mobile phone network o2.